gianniskok/Dapp-BnB/README.md

   - [x] Rent an apartment
   - [ ] Release the apartment
   - [x] Transfer Tokens for paying rent and fee
-  - [ ] Dynamicly show apartment ads to front-ent
+  - [ ] Dynamicly show apartment ads to front-end
-  - [x] conntect to ipfs for image uploading , storing hash in smartContract and using them on the front end
+  - [x] connect to ipfs for image uploading , storing hash in smartContract and using them on the front end